Dad and child walking to school

 Hear from experienced parents and therapists as they share real-life examples and practical strategies to help you advocate confidently and collaborate effectively with educators—ensuring your child thrives in primary school.
 This series is brought to you by Belongside Families (formerly known as Kindred) in partnership with the Early Childhood Intervention Best Practice Network (ECIBPN), a collective of not-for-profit organisations supporting children with disability through evidence-based early intervention services and early childhood education across NSW, VIC and ACT.

-Register to attend live or receive all recordings in the series
+Sign up to receive all recordings in the series

 Session 1: Best Practice Therapy in School